KDRAMALOVE KOREAN DRAMA REVIEWS

 I so wanted to fall in love with this fantasy romance drama, The Legend Of The Blue Sea (2016-2017), which had flashback historical drama scenes thrown in to create a certain moody mystique for the audience, but after only a few episodes I quickly became bored.
 I'm not quite sure how I stayed the course with this show except through sheer will power.
 I expected this to be an A rated show --- and they tried --- but all it did was make me miss the far superior crowd pleasing worldwide hit K-drama My Love From Another Star (2013-2014) whenever I laid eyes on actress Gianna Jun, and it made me miss the far more passionately executed and directed Faith (2012) whenever I laid eyes on Lee Min Ho.
 Perhaps if I had seen Blue Sea BEFORE these other two shows I would have been more bowled over.

 For whatever reasons I just didn't see that much chemistry between the two leads.
 They seemed like they were acting with one another, whereas their chemistry with their former co-stars (for Gianna Jun that was darling Kim Soo Hyun and for Lee Min Ho it was delectable Hee Sun Kim) was completely natural and unforced.
 Although Gianna's character had moments of funny business in this show too all they really did was remind me of how utterly hilarious she had been in My Love From Another Star.
-(It didn't help that some of the same cast members were in Blue Sea, too!).
+(It didn't help that some of the same cast members were in Blue Sea, too, as constant reminders!).
 There was a no holds barred style of humor in Star; in Sea Gianna seemed far more reserved.
 How can great humor be reserved? (scratches head).
 When I want to laugh I want to ROAR with laughter, not titter.
 I want Monty Python humor, not Grandpa's old stale jokes around a dinner table.

 Inspired by a classic Joseon legend from Korea's first collection of historical fairy tales, about a fisherman who captured a mermaid and fell in love with her, Legend of the Blue Sea tells the story of the son of a Joseon noble family named Kim Dam Ryeong (Lee Min Ho) and a mermaid he becomes smitten with (Gianna Jun).